getreu/tp-note/docs/source/tpnote--manpage.md

 ## Localize the note's front matter

 Be default, the front matter variable names are printed in English when creating new note files from templates.
-For example the header variable '`fm_subtitle`' is displayed as '`subtitle:`' in the note's header.
+For example the header variable '`fm.fm_subtitle`' is displayed as '`subtitle:`' in the note's header.

 This translation relation is defined in the configuration file variable